SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 .. _numpy_threads:

-Numpy Threads
+NumPy Threads
 =============

-In certain scenarios numpy will attempt to perform threading using an external library - typically OMP, MKL or openBLAS - making use of **every** CPU available.
+In certain scenarios NumPy will attempt to perform threading using an external library - typically OMP, MKL or openBLAS - making use of **every** CPU available.
 This interacts badly with Dask:

-* Dask may create multiple instances of numpy, each generating enough threads to use **all** the available CPU's.
-The resulting sharing of CPU's between threads greatly reduces performance.
+* Dask may create multiple instances of NumPy, each generating enough threads to use **all** the available CPUs.
+The resulting sharing of CPUs between threads greatly reduces performance.
 The more cores there are, the more pronounced this problem is.
-* Numpy will generate enough threads to use all available CPU's even if Dask is deliberately configured to only use a subset of CPU's.
-The resulting sharing of CPU's between threads greatly reduces performance.
+* NumPy will generate enough threads to use all available CPUs even if Dask is deliberately configured to only use a subset of CPUs.
+The resulting sharing of CPUs between threads greatly reduces performance.
-* `Dask is already designed to parallelise with numpy arrays <https://docs .dask.org/en/latest/array.html>`_, so adding numpy's 'competing' layer of parallelisation could cause unpredictable performance.
+* `Dask is already designed to parallelise with NumPy arrays <https://docs .dask.org/en/latest/array.html>`_, so adding NumPy's 'competing' layer of parallelisation could cause unpredictable performance.

-Therefore it is best to prevent numpy performing its own parallelisation, `a suggestion made in Dask's own documentation <https://docs.dask .org/en/stable/array-best-practices.html#avoid-oversubscribing-threads>`_.
+Therefore it is best to prevent NumPy performing its own parallelisation, `a suggestion made in Dask's own documentation <https://docs.dask .org/en/stable/array-best-practices.html#avoid-oversubscribing-threads>`_.
 The following commands will ensure this in all scenarios: